rashidov29/Dotfiles-Gentoo/README.md

 # 🌌 Ontological Void

 A minimalist, deep-purple workspace powered by **Gentoo Linux**.
-Focused on efficiency, aesthetic consistency, and anarchist ontology.
+Focused on efficiency and aesthetic consistency.

 ---